AlabhyaG/Fatmug-Assignment/README.md

 The API returns appropriate HTTP status codes to indicate the result of the request.
 Refer to the HTTP status code documentation for more information on interpreting these responses.

-## Contact

-For any questions or issues, please contact the API administrator.

----

-This documentation is subject to change as the API evolves.
-Always refer to the latest version for the most accurate information.

 # Purchase Order Management API Documentation

 This document provides an overview of the Purchase Order Management API, detailing how to interact with purchase orders through various endpoints.
 The API is designed to facilitate the creation, retrieval, updating, and deletion of purchase orders, along with acknowledging purchase orders and calculating performance metrics.